Psoriasis: Pictures, Symptoms & Drug Treatment Options

-Psoriasis Uncovered: Myths Versus Truths
+Psoriasis Uncovered: Myths vs Truths

 Truth: You cannot "catch" psoriasis from someone else, even if you come into contact with their skin.
-It is not an infection.
+It is not an infectious disease.

-Truth: Psoriasis is a chronic condition that has no cure; however, there are many effective treatments.
-Consult with your doctor for the right treatment for you.
+Truth: Psoriasis is a chronic condition that has no cure; however, there are many effective treatments, and ongoing research for this condition is active.

 What is Psoriasis?
 It's More Than Skin Deep